redhat-openshift-ecosystem/certification-releases/4.9/alpha/pipeline-alpha.md

 ## <a id="private-registry"></a>Optional Step - If using a private container registry
-By default the Pipeline will use the OpenShift Container Registry running in cluster.
+By default the Pipeline will use the OpenShift Container Registry running in the cluster.
 If you would like to use a private registry you will need to add credentials for that registry.

 ### <a id="container-registry-creds"></a>Add credentials for the Container Registry
 The Pipeline will automatically build your Operator Bundle Image as well as a Bundle Image Index for testing and verification.

-By default these images will be created in container registry on the cluster but if you would like to leverage an external private registry you can provide the credentials by adding a secret to the cluster.
+By default these images will be created in the container registry on the cluster but if you would like to leverage an external private registry you can provide the credentials by adding a secret to the cluster.

 ```bash
 oc create secret docker-registry registry-dockerconfig-secret \